Course Syllabus

 Expectations for Student Effort

-Students should expect to spend three (3) hours in class, and an addition 3-4 hours per week working on assignments and the cumulative project.
+Students should expect to spend three (3) hours in class, and an additional 3-4 hours per week working on assignments and the cumulative project.

 Assignment Breakdown